wobsoriano/vuetify-sonner/README.md

 Stackable toast component for Vuetify.

-> Note: Be aware that using stackable snackbars breaks the Material [spec](https://m2.material.io/components/snackbars#behavior).
+> Note: Be aware that using stackable snackbars breaks the behavior based on Material [spec](https://m2.material.io/components/snackbars#behavior).
 They should appear one at a time.

 ## Installation